Gerald Gordon Bell

-Captain Gerald Gordon Bell DFC (11 June 1890 – unknown) was a Canadian First World War flying ace, officially credited with sixteen aerial victories while serving in the British Royal Flying Corps and Royal Air Force.
+Captain Gerald Gordon Bell DFC (11 June 1890 – 7 October 1970) was a Canadian First World War flying ace, officially credited with sixteen aerial victories while serving in the British Royal Flying Corps and Royal Air Force.

 World War I

 Bell was born in Ottawa, Ontario, Canada, and was working as a mechanical engineer on the outbreak of the war.
 He served in the Governor General's Foot Guards, before signing attestation papers for service overseas on 1 February 1915, and was assigned to the 38th Battalion, Canadian Expeditionary Force, with the rank of lieutenant.
 According to his service record his father was by then dead, so he gave his mother as his next of kin.
 The 38th Battalion remained in Canada until 14 August 1915, when it was transferred to Bermuda to serve as part of the garrison.
 In May 1916 it sailed for England, and served in France from 13 August, seeing action in the Battle of the Somme.